noyzzz/noyzzz.github.io/_posts/2021-1-30-omni_robot_markdown.md

 ### Brief introduction

 {: .box-note}
-**T**he design process represented in this project simplifies design, implementation, code generation and also software testing (MIL and PIL) for robotics applications.
+**T**he design process represented in this project simplifies design, implementation, code generation and also software testing (MIL and PIL) for robotic applications.
 Algorithm designers can design their model in MATLAB/Simulink and run model-in-the-loop simulation on Gazebo based on ROS.
 When the test procedure is done, the generated code can be placed on the target SBC.

 ### Design Process
 ![omni_robot_design_process](/assets/img/design_process.png){: .mx-auto.d-block :}